divadbaroon/Junov.1/README.md

 # Juno
 A virtual assistant designed for effortless setup, training, and usage.
-Its core functionalities - speech recognition, intent recognition, and text-to-speech - are currently powered using Azure's Cognitive Services.
-Components are intentionally designed to be easily replaceable as more advanced solutions become available.
-It excels in executing a diverse range of built-in commands and utilizes OpenAI's GPT-3.5-Turbo for dynamic and natural language interactions.
+With adaptability and continuous improvement as core principles, its components — speech recognition, intent recognition, and text-to-speech - are designed to be easily replaceable as more advanced solutions become available.
+Juno excels in executing a diverse range of built-in commands and utilizes OpenAI's GPT-3.5-Turbo for dynamic and natural language interactions.

 ## Key Features

 ### Azure Powered

-- Leverages Azure's Cognitive Services for speech recognition, intent recognition, and text-to-speech capabilities, with Elevenlabs also available as an option for text-to-speech.
+- Currently, Juno leverages Azure's Cognitive Services for speech recognition, intent recognition, and text-to-speech capabilities.
+Elevenlabs is also available as an alternate option for text-to-speech.

 ### Human-Like Interactions